18-year-old shot and killed in Raleigh overnight was Sanderson High School basketball star

 The shooting happened just before midnight.

-Desmond Myles Jenkins, 18, was found with a gunshot would in the 9400 block of Prince George Lane.
+Desmond Myles Jenkins, 18, was found with a gunshot wound in the 9400 block of Prince George Lane.

 He was taken to WakeMed where he was later pronounced dead.